Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 Yes.
 Solicitor General John Sauer filed a brief supporting Bayer's position that federal law preempts state failure-to-warn claims.
 This reversed the Biden administration's 2022 position, which told the Court not to hear a similar appeal.

-• Bayer — Statement on Supreme Court Review of Durnell
+• Bayer — Statement on Supreme Court Ruling in Durnell

 • SCOTUSblog — Monsanto Company v.
 Durnell Case File